ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

 layout: default
 title: Build a scrolling photo gallery with UICollectionViewFlowLayout
 ---
 `UICollectionView` was introduced in iOS 6 to display the content in a much more flexible way.
 Compared to `UITableView`, not only does `UICollectionView` provide simliar interfaces of `dataSource` and `delegate` to configure its layout, but there are much more customization options to go beyond the list or grid view thanks to **UICollectionViewFlowLayout**.
-The final visual effect is only limited by a developer's artistic imagination and quantitative reasoning.
+The possible visual effect is only limited by a developer's artistic imagination and quantitative reasoning.

 # 1. Overview
 Check out the `Photos` native app on iOS, you will find out the main interface is composed of two horizontal scroll views.
 The bigger one displays the full resolution copies while the smaller displays the thumbnails.
 The scrolling motion on either one of them is reflected on the other.
 Look closer as you scroll the photos, the bigger scroll view renders the photo with parallax effect, and the same image also presents the accordion animation effect in the smaller scroll view.